 Bumble Bee Jasper

-This striking bumble bee jasper stone is beautifully polished and one of only a few pieces of this mineral that we currently have available in our collection.
+This vibrant yellow coloured Bumble Bee Jasper is beautifully polished and one of only a few pieces of this rare mineral that we currently have available.

 Weight (grams): 56.6